Giannis and the torture of the Suns: “I am not Michael Jordan …”

-Giannis Antetokounmpo has acknowledged that when, thirteen days ago, his knee cracked in Game 4 against the Atlanta Hawks, in the East final, He thought he would not play in these playoffs anymore … and in the next 12 months.
+Giannis Antetokounmpo has recognized that when, thirteen days ago, his knee cracked in Game 4 against the Atlanta Hawks, in the Eastern final, he thought he would not play in these playoffs anymore … and in the next 12 months.
 Finally, not only has he been able to be in the three games of these 2021 Finals but he is also the best player in the series.
 After his more discreet 20 + 17 + 4 of the first game, he has linked a 42 + 12 + 4 and a 41 + 13 + 6.
-And it is for now in 34.3 points, 14 rebounds, 4.7 assists, 1.3 blocks, 61% shooting and a good (for him) 65% on free throws.
+Y So far he is at 34.3 points, 14 rebounds, 4.7 assists, 1.3 blocks, 61% shooting. and a good (for him) 65% on free throws.

 Very comfortable near the rim, tremendously superior when DeAndre Ayton is not on the court (the Suns have few answers, more with Saric injured), Giannis is giving the Bucks hope and has been the first player, besides Shaquille O’Neal , links in a Finals two games with at least 40 points and 10 rebounds.
 On the other hand, there is only one who has scored at least 40 points in four games in a row: Michael Jordan.
 In fact, Giannis is only the sixth to do so in two consecutive title games.
 The previous ones were LeBron James, the aforementioned Jordan and Shaquille, Jerry West and Rick Barry.

-The four of Jordan arrived, that is the morbidity now, against Phoenix, in 1993, when the Arizona team, with a home court factor and a Charles Barkley who had been MVP, lost 2-4 because could not contain a divine Jordan: 41 points, 8.5 rebounds, 6.3 assists and 1.7 steals per game.
+The four of Jordan arrived, that is the morbidity now, against Phoenix, in 1993, when the Arizona team, with home court factor in favor and a Charles Barkley who had been MVP, lost 2-4 because he could not contain a divine Jordan: 41 points, 8.5 rebounds, 6.3 assists and 1.7 steals per game.
 The 23rd scored 31 points in the first of the series and 33 in the sixth.
 In the four intermissions he went to 42, 44, 55 and 41 points.
-Giannis takes that comparison with humor, now that he is halfway (two in a row of more than 40) against the same rival, the Suns: “I am not Michael Jordan …”.
+Giannis takes that comparison with humor, now that he is halfway (two in a row of more than 40) against the same rival, the Suns: “I’m not Michael Jordan …”.

 Reporter: “Michael Jordan had 4 straight 40-point games against the Suns in the NBA Finals …”